 The farmer’s market has been overflowing with the end of summer squash, particularly zucchini.
-I took this as an opportunity to bake some zucchini bread, which is one of the few ways I can get Lenny to not complain about zucchini being served.
-The best thing about this recipe?
+I took this as an opportunity to whip up a batch of this super moist zucchini bread, which is one of the few ways I can get Lenny to not complain about zucchini being served.
+The best about this recipe?
 It pleases even the pickiest of zucchini eaters, with every ultra moist bite.

 When we were growing up, we had a community garden with some neighbor friends.
 I remember going there with our parents in the early evenings, and they would work on planting, weeding, watering and picking the bounty of their efforts.
 I remember us splashing around in the mud, having a great time.
 Come the end of summer, early fall, we would have an abundance of zucchini.
 I didn’t complain, and actually awaited for all of the delicious that would be make and put on the table.
 From stuffed zucchini to zucchini bread, I knew it would all be wonderful.